A Bronze Statue of Wallace: A lasting legacy of 2013

 Once everything was cleaned-up, the seperately cast parts of the statue were welded together.
 The final stage was to give the statue its colour.
 This was achieved by heating up the bronze with blowtorches and applying a cocktail of chemicals which react with the surface of the metal, giving it its beautiful colouring (patination)."

-Images showing the entire process of making the statue, from the initial sketches by Anthony, to the completed sculpture, can be seen HERE or in the slideshow below.
+Images showing the entire process of making the statue, from the initial sketches by Anthony, to the completed sculpture, can be seen HERE.

 More statues to come?